-Item Display element Description 1 Magnitude graph (top graph) 1a Top of graph Sets the level that appears at the top of the magnitude graph is only a visual control for panning the graph.
-The Referer is adjusted in the Toolbar and the Ampl control panel.
-By one of the magnitude graph.
-The Reference is adjusted in the Toolbar and the Ampl control panel.
-By one of the magnitude graph.
+Item Display element Description 1 Magnitude graph (top graph) 1a Top of graph Sets the level that appears at the top of the magnitude graph.
+This is only a visual control for panning the graph.
+The Reference Level is adjusted in the Toolbar and the Ampl control panel.
+By default, Vert Position = Ref Level.
 1b Position (dB) Sets the vertical position value.
 The maximum value is 20.00 dB.
 The readout indicates the subcarrier (for non-b standards only) or frequency shown at the bottom of the display.
 1c Bottom of graph readout Indicates the magnitude at the bottom of the top graph.
 This value changes with the dB and vertical Position settings.
 2 Phase graph (bottom graph) 2a Top of graph Sets the phase value indicated at the top of the graph.
 Since the Position value at the vertical center of this graph remains constant as the Top of Graph value is adjusted, the Vertical Scale increases as the Top of Graph value increases, which also affects the bottom of graph readout.
 2b Position (°) Specifies the phase shown at the center of the graph display.
 Changing this value moves the trace up and down in the graph, which affects the Top of Graph and Bottom of Graph values as well.
 2c Bottom of bottom graph readout Indicates the phase at the bottom of the bottom graph.
 This value changes with the Position setting.
 3 Autoscale Adjusts the Vertical and Horizontal scaling to optimize the trace display on screen.
 4 Start (Position) Shifts the trace left or right in the graph.
 The readout indicates the subcarrier (for non-b standards only) or frequency shown at the left edge of the display.
 5 Stop (Scale) Specifies the number of subcarriers (for non-b standards only) shown in the graph.